These are the Best Android Phones in India in September: OnePlus, Xiaomi, iQOO, Realme, and more!

 Also Great: Poco M3 Pro 5G

-Poco has been launching great value for money smartphones in the Indian market be it the Poco F1 from back in the day that came with a flagship SoC, or the Poco X3 Pro that was launched a few months back targeted towards mobile gamers looking for a powerful phone under Rs.
+Poco has been launching great value-for-money smartphones in the Indian market, be it the Poco F1 from back in the day that came with a flagship SoC, or the Poco X3 Pro that was launched a few months back targeted towards mobile gamers looking for a powerful phone under Rs.
 20k.
-The Poco M3 Pro is also one such smartphone that aims to democratize 5G connectivity (albeit the fact that there are no 5G networks yet in India).
+The Poco M3 Pro is also one such smartphone that aims to democratize 5G connectivity (albeit the fact there are no 5G networks yet in India).
 The Dimensity 700 handles CPU duties and does a fairly good job at it.
 There’s a 90Hx IPS LCD display with a punch-hole cutout.